Cross-Border Contracts Between Brazil and Your Country

 Enforcing a Brazilian Contract in the US

 If a Brazilian company breaches and ignores a US judgment, you can attempt exequatur (homologation of foreign judgment).
-The Superior Court of Justice (STJ) in Brasília must recognize your judgment as valid under Brazilian law.
+The Superior Court of Justice (STJ) in Brasilia must recognize your judgment as valid under Brazilian law, following procedures established by CNJ Resolution 9/2005.
 Success requires:

 Timeline: 1–2 years.
 Cost: R$5K–15K.